timoleo23/Teams-PhoneNumbersManager/README.md

 - Go under "assigned roles" and assign the following roles :
   - Directory readers - to read the user profiles
   - Teams communications administration - to manage the Teams telephony system
+  - Skype for Business Administrator - to manage the dialout policies

 **Step 2** - Deploy the Azure resources